 The “add/drop period” is the first 8 days of instruction of the quarter, during which students can continue to add and/or drop classes from their schedule.
 After this period, adding and dropping classes is not allowed, although, students can “withdraw” from a class(es) under specific circumstances (see below).

-Between the end of the regular add/drop period and the last day of instruction, a student must petition to withdraw from a course under a "serious or compelling reason".
-For details on this process, as well as to learn how to withdraw from an entire term, see Withdrawal Information.
+Between the end of the regular add/drop period and the last day of instruction, a student must petition to withdraw from a course for a "serious and compelling" or "emergency" reason.
+For details on this process, as well as to learn how to withdraw from an entire term, see Drops, Withdraws, and Leaves.